quixio/quix-samples/python/model/Hugging-Face-Model/README.md

-# Hugging Face Model
+# Hugging Face model

 This python project generates a prediction with a [Hugging Face](https://huggingface.co/) model:
 - It listens to the input topic for input data to predict on.
 - It generates a prediction using the selected Hugging Face model.
 - It outputs the class and score of the prediction to the selected output topic.

-## Requirements / Prerequisites
+## Requirements/prerequisites
-When deploying this python project, ensure you allow enough computational resources to host and execute the Hugging Face pipeline objects.
+When deploying this Python project, ensure you allow enough computational resources to host and execute the Hugging Face pipeline objects.

-## Environment Variables
+## Environment variables

 The code sample uses the following environment variables: